quorten/quorten-bpc/dumunit/README.md

 and standard output communication channel without implementing a full SLIP stack, then a simple protocol extension allows a test harness to feed in the test data upon request.
-Request data length and response data length are the keys.
+Request data length and response data length in bytes are the keys.

 ```
 Target:RxDL:Any